 Change of the THC limit as of 1 July 2018

-The change of the THC limit in the executive order on euphoriant substances does not change anything in the Danish Medicines Act or the assessment of when a product is considered to be a medicinal product.
-This means that many products containing CBD will still be classified as medicinal products if, for example, the product is to be consumed or applied on the skin and has a real effect on the body or if it is claimed to be a medicinal product.
+The change of the THC limit in the executive order on euphoriant substances implies no changes to the Danish Medicines Act or the assessment of when a product is considered to be a medicinal product.
+This means that many products containing CBD will still be classified as medicinal products if, for example, the product is to be consumed or applied on the skin and produces a real effect in the body or if it is claimed to be a medicinal product.

 It is still not allowed to sell medicines without permission from the Danish Medicines Agency, and CBD-containing medicines are still prescription-only medicines.

-The rule change removes "a bump on the road" for companies wanting to produce or import and sell non-medicinal cannabis products with a low THC content.
-This could be food products like hemp beer or hemp cookies.
+The rule change removes “a bump on the road” for companies wanting to produce or import and sell non-medicinal cannabis products with a low THC content.
+This could be food products such as hemp beer or cookies containing hemp.

 Previously, these products were illegal even if they contained only measurable quantities of THC, the reason being that Denmark until now had a complete ban on the possession of THC-containing products for other than medical and scientific purposes.